dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ```

 Install a package from a remote gzipped tarball like so:

 ```bash
 yarn add <https://thatproject.code/package.tgz>
 ```

 Install a package from your local file system like so:

 ```bash
 yarn add file:/path/to/local/folder
 ```

-This is particularly helpful for developers that constantly publish javascript packages.
+This is particularly helpful for developers that constantly publish JavaScript packages.
 You can always use this to test out your packages before publishing it to a registry.

 Install a package from a remote git repository like so:

 ```bash
 yarn add <git remote-url>
 ```